mjtiv/controlled-agent-loop/Setup_Software.md

 - The setup process is usually the hardest part for first-time users.
 - After Python is installed, running the agent only requires a single command.
+- Running from PowerShell or Terminal is recommended to avoid environment or path issues.

 ---

 ### Optional: Using an Editor (Sublime, VSCode, etc.)

-While the demo can be run entirely from PowerShell or Terminal, many users prefer editing the code in a programming editor such as Sublime Text or Visual Studio Code.
+While the demo can be run entirely from PowerShell or Terminal,
+many users prefer editing the code in a programming editor such as
+Sublime Text or Visual Studio Code.

 Typical workflow: